tudat-team/tudat-space/docs/source/user-guide/state-propagation/propagation-setup/rotational.rst

    rotational/torque-model-setup
    rotational/available-torque-models

-Settings to propagate the rotational state of a body numerically can be created through the :func:`~tudatpy.dynamics.propagation_setup.propagator.rotational` factory function, described in detail in the :doc:`API documentation <propagator>`.
+Settings to propagate the rotational state of a body numerically can be created through the :func:`~tudatpy.dynamics.propagation_setup.propagator.rotational` factory function, described in detail in the :ref:`API documentation <tudatpy:propagator>`.
 In the current page, only the Tudat-specific aspects of the input will be briefly described.
 The default (processed) representation for solving the rotational equations of motion is by using a vector of 7 elements:

 * The quaternion elements (vector :math:`\mathbf{q}` of size 4) of the rotation from body-fixed to inertial frame (see :ref:`quaternion_definition`)